 I had forgotten about this, not forever, but for a long time, and it wasn’t until tonight that I truly felt what it was that I faced all those years ago.

-Recently, some of my (pro-life) FB friends have been posting abortion videos and images, suggesting that those who support abortion should watch it; and I thought to myself, they’re right; if I believe that abortion should be legal, which I do; I should be able to face what it looks like.
+Recently, some of my anti-abortion friends on Facebook have been posting abortion videos and images, suggesting that those who support the choice of abortion should watch it; and I thought to myself, they’re right; if I believe that abortion should be legal, which I do; I should be able to face what it looks like.

 So I did, I clicked on a tab that said “Abortion Pictures.”

 At the time, I thought she must have been only a couple months old, but now I realize that she was at least 5 months old; because although she could fit into my hand, she was perfectly formed, legs curled up and all.

 Though I had easily disposed of hundreds of bodily organs, I left her waiting on the shelf for some time.

 In retrospect this job at the hospital was too much for a 16 year old, but I didn’t know it then.
 I even said, “Go ahead, I don’t mind,” when they asked if they could do an autopsy in the room while I worked at the sink (because Pathology was housed in the Morgue at the time.)